 “This is the first step you need to take if your husband frequently yells at you.
 Establish good communication between you and your husband.
 Your conversations don’t have to be anything deep or meaningful.
 See if your husband is in a good mood and strike up a conversation about what has been on his mind recently,” Namrata advises.

-When both of you are in a good mood, better ideas start flowing in and you understand each other’s perspectives in a better way.
-If you want to know how to handle a yelling husband, have a light conversation about his perspective on subjects like emotional regulation, conflict resolution, etc. She adds, “Stay calm and let him know that you have been at the receiving end of their constant yelling and screaming.
-Let them know that you feel disconnected and you need to communicate to find each other again.”
+When both of you are in a good mood, better ideas start flowing in and you understand each other’s perspectives in healthy ways.
+This is how to handle a yelling husband.
+Have a light conversation about his perspective on underlying issues like emotional regulation, conflict resolution, and low self-esteem.
+She adds, “Stay calm and let him know that you have been at the receiving end of his constant yelling and screaming.
+Let him know that you feel disconnected and that you both need to communicate to find each other again.”

 2. Have cooling-off periods

-Namrata says, “When you feel like the argument is getting out of your hands and the yelling is too much to take, walk away.
-Him yelling and you yelling in return is just going to make matters worse.
-If it gets heated from both sides, it will wreak havoc and the cycle will continue.”
+You may be left feeling overwhelmed wondering “Why does my husband blame his yelling on me?”
+The first thing you can do is focus on calming down with some deep breathing.
+Namrata says, “When you feel like the argument is getting out of your hands and the yelling and put-downs are too much to take, walk away.
+His yelling (and your yelling in return) is only going to make matters worse.
+If it gets heated any further, it will wreak havoc and the cycle will continue.”

 3. Identify the problem

-Humans are quite driven to find love, affection, and warmth.
-It’s one of our desperate attempts to be happy.
-When that happiness is threatened by yelling, constant conflicts, and lack of communication in a marriage, it becomes very important to identify the cause behind such unusual behavior.
+Alex, a reader from LA writes, “We are all quite driven to find love, affection, and warmth.
+It’s one of our attempts to be happy.
+When that happiness is threatened by yelling, constant conflicts, and a lack of communication in a marriage, isn’t it important to resolve such issues?
+I don’t understand why my husband yells at me all the time without even realizing the impact of this behavior.
+Yelling and other verbally charged attacks can turn into emotional abuse too often.

-Namrata says, “Once you have made your partner understand that there is something lacking in his communication, make him understand that it’s causing a lot of problems in the dynamic.
-Both of you need to understand, identify, and handle the conflict.
-He might get offended by this and will try to maintain his stance by putting up walls around him.
-Here are a few questions you can ask him to help identify the root cause of his supersonic outbursts:
+Namrata says, “Once you have made your partner understand that something is lacking in his communication, make him understand that it’s causing a lot of problems in the relationship dynamic.
+Both of you need to spend time to understand, identify, and handle the conflict.
+He might get offended by this and may try to maintain his stance by putting up walls around him.
+Here are a few questions you can ask him to help identify the root cause of his short temper and stop yelling:

-• Have you experienced similar behavior in the past, either from yourself or from others?
+- Have you experienced similar behavior of verbal abuse in the past, either from yourself or from others?

-• Are there any underlying stressors or unresolved issues that might be contributing to your aggression?
+- Are there any underlying stressors, psychological effects, or unresolved issues that might be contributing to your aggression?

 Ways to stop your husband from yelling at you